Western Michigan University: Athletics

 The Western Michigan Broncos are a National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision school.
 They compete in the Mid-American Conference in men's basketball, baseball, football, soccer and tennis; and women's basketball, cross-country, golf, gymnastics, soccer, softball, track and field, and volleyball.
 The men's hockey team competes in the National Collegiate Hockey Conference.

 The Western Michigan Broncos main rival is the Central Michigan Chippewas who also compete in the Mid-American Conference.

-The Broncos have won two NCAA national championships.
+The Broncos have won three NCAA national championships.
 The cross country team won the NCAA title in 1964 and 1965.